signet-marigold/anhack.xyz/content/projects/this-hugo-site/index.md

 ##### ref 10: some browsers treat default styles slightly differently. this fixes the largest offenders {#project-tree-ref-10}
 ##### ref 11a: separate from the main styles for caching long term on the browser {#project-tree-ref-11a}
 ##### ref 11b: pulls from files this folder and from components {#project-tree-ref-11b}
-##### ref 12: language translations. some strings show up as a part of the base layout. not like a have multi language support rn tho {#project-tree-ref-12}
+##### ref 12: language translations. some strings show up as a part of the base layout. not like a have multi language support rn though {#project-tree-ref-12}
 ##### ref 13a: defines layoutes for basic page types {#project-tree-ref-13a}
 ##### ref 13b: parts of a layout so they can be reused {#project-tree-ref-13b}
 ##### ref 13c: shortcodes are almost like partials except they are suposed to only be used inside of markdown files in the \{\{\< shortcodename \>\}\} format {#project-tree-ref-13c}